MultiCraft/repixture/mods/rp_pathfinder/API.md

           true if the node shall block the path (default: same as `handler_walkable`)
-	* `handler_climbable`: A function that takes a node table and returns true if the node is considered climable (default: if `climbing` field of node is true)
+	* `handler_climbable`: A function that takes a node table and returns true if the node is considered climbable (default: if `climbing` field of node is true)
 	* `get_floor_cost`: Function that takes a node table and returns the cost (a number) of walking _on_ the given node.
 The villager searches